Seanna's Kitchen

 Time Saving Option: Skip this step and use 3 cans of beans instead.

-• In a large pot, combine soaked beans, 5 quarts of water, ham bone (or hocks), onion, celery, and carrots.
+• In a large pot, combine soaked beans, 5 cups of water, ham bone (or hocks), onion, celery, and carrots.

-2 cups Great Northern beans, 5 quarts fresh water, 1 cup diced yellow onion, 1 cup diced celery, 1 cup diced carrots, 1 leftover ham bone
+2 cups great northern beans, 5 cups water, 1 cup onion, 1 cup celery, 1 cup carrot, 1 leftover ham bone

 • Bring to a gentle boil, then reduce heat and simmer uncovered for 2-2.5 hours, stirring occasionally, until it "looks good" (Mom's words).
 Ham should be falling off the bone, beans and vegetables should be tender, and broth slightly thickened.